 The H-1B process application process can take a significant amount of time.
-FSIS needs approximately one month to prepare an H-1B petition.
+FSIS needs approximately four to six weeks to prepare an H-1B petition.
 Such petitions are prepared on a first-in, first-out basis.
-Once the petition is submitted, USCIS normally needs about two to three months to make a decision on the application.
-However, USCIS does not guarantee this timeframe.
-For an additional fee, it is possible to request Premium Processing (i.e. expedited processing).
+Once finalized, the petition will be submitted to USCIS for adjudication.
+Adjudication times vary, but often exceed several months.
+(For current processing times, please refer to the USCIS website.
+(For H-1B processing times, select "I-129" as the form type and "California Service Center" under Field Office or Service Center.))
 Petitions filed under Premium Processing are considered by USCIS within 15 days of receipt by USCIS.
 Note that in the case of transfer, extension or amendment petitions, with some limitations, the employee may start/continue their employment while the petition is pending with USCIS.

-Individuals who are currently abroad will also need to apply for an H-1B visa at the consulate or embassy.
+With some exceptions, individuals who are currently abroad will also need to apply for an H-1B visa at the consulate or embassy.
 Visa application timelines depend on a variety of factors, including time of year, nationality or background of the applicant and they also vary from consulate to consulate.
-Particularly if someone is subjected to administrative processing when applying, a visa application process of 4-6 weeks is common.
+Particularly if someone is subjected to administrative processing when applying, a visa application process of four to six weeks is common.

-For these reasons, it is recommended that FSIS receive any request 5-6 months (or 2-3 months in the case of extensions/amendments) prior to the requested start date.
+The earliest that an employer may file an H-1B petition is six months prior to the requested start date.
+Therefore, and considering the processing times involved, it is recommended that FSIS receive any request six to seven months (or two to three months in the case of extensions/amendments) prior to the requested start date.

 H-1B Sponsorship for Staff Positions